-It may not be the most thrilling part of your job, but we need to talk about the elephant in the room: Diligent planning!
+It may not be the most thrilling part of your job, but we need to talk about the elephant in the room: How important diligent planning is in any carpet installation process!
 The planning stage of any carpet installation process is probably the most underappreciated factor in relation to just how severely it affects financial performance, for better or worse.
-To achieve a healthy profit, and avoid risk factors, you need to look to aspects like reducing wastage, avoiding delays and forestalling problems such as inadequate site access for heavy five metre long rolls of carpet.
+To achieve a healthy profit, and avoid risk factors, you need to look at aspects like reducing wastage, avoiding delays and forestalling problems such as inadequate site access for heavy five metre long rolls of carpet.

 To succeed, you need to be diligent both in planning and carefully checking all details.
-Creating your own checklist for each project and following it carefully is the recommended option as no two projects are entirely alike.
+Creating a plan for your carpet installation is most – and a good way to start is to create a checklist for each project and following it carefully, as no two projects are entirely alike.

 Firstly, before any carpet has been ordered and cut you need to collate a host of information.
 So start by asking questions and keep asking until you have firm answers.
 As a minimum, you will likely need to talk with your client and carpet supplier.
 Some questions you might need them to answer are:

 - What type of carpet is being installed?
 Plain, patterned, tufted, Axminster etc?